ULHPC/tutorials/advanced/R/README.md

 ### `data.table`

 [**data.table**](https://github.com/Rdatatable/data.table/wiki/Getting-started) is a package without dependencies that is super fast.
-Although the syntax is harder to learn compare to \`dplyr.
-See long thread [at stackoverflow](https://stackoverflow.com/questions/21435339/data-table-vs-dplyr-can-one-do-something-well-the-other-cant-or-does-poorly)
+Although the syntax is harder to learn compare to `dplyr`.
+See this long thread [at stackoverflow](https://stackoverflow.com/questions/21435339/data-table-vs-dplyr-can-one-do-something-well-the-other-cant-or-does-poorly) for more details.

 ``` r
 # install.package("data.table")